مستقبل ما بعد الاستعمار

 Locating Art and Design

-Notable among them are the art series published by the Iraqi Ministry of Information in the early 1970s, the publications of Dar al-Muthallath in late 1970s Beirut, and Ellabbad’s Kashkul al-Rassam (The Illustrator’s Sketchbook)—the first in a series of thoughtfully written and designed books that embody his decolonial vision and commitment to future generations.
+Notable among them are the art series published by the Iraqi Ministry of Information in the early 1970s, the publications of Dar al-Muthallath in late 1970s Beirut, and Ellabbad’s Kashkul al-Rassam (The Illustrator’s Sketchbook)—the first in a series of thoughtfully written and designed books that embody his anti-colonial aesthetic framework and commitment to future generations.
 Though short-lived, these initiatives produced a remarkable collection of educational books on art and design.

 These books formed the foundation of a potential library, carefully crafted for aspiring artists, architects, and graphic designers.
 They reflect a distinctive and determined vision: the building of a progressive, postcolonial Arab future through nurturing knowledge, creativity, and cultural pride.